akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

   - Monitor for sensitive file read/writes
 3. I can integrate all this with Microsoft Sentinel and build a SOC on steroids.
 We all know SIEMs need data - with this blog I'll give you more data than you ever need.

 It blows my mind, that with open-source technology and a laptop, I can build a cluster on steroids with decent observability, and configure a SIEM with super rich and useful information/context.
+The Azure resources are also pretty cheap (at a small scale).

+## Introduction
+There are an awful lot of components to this deployment; too many to go into each in detail.
+But I do feel the need to gently introduce CNI.

+Feel free to deploy the code and have a play yourself!
+I'm fully aware that its not a good way of deploying infrastructure, or even writing terraform.
+It's intentionally easy to read and reverse engineer, so you wont have to go through the pain of figuring this stuff out.

 ## Container Network Interface (CNI)
 A CNI (Container Network Interface) is a plugin-based framework that lets you configure networking for your clusters containers.
 It defines how your pods get IPs, talk to each other, and connect to outside networks.
 The CNI handles all the low-level stuff like assigning IPs, setting up routing, and enforcing network policies.